 On Vacation and Stuck with Non-Stick Cookware?

-- Cook your food on low temperatures so that it omits less fumes
+- Cook your food at low temperatures so that it omits less fumes

 - Don’t use the self-cleaning option to clean your oven as the inside of most ovens contains the PTFE’s and will omit toxic fumes into your house

-- Make sure to use the exhaust fan to eliminate some of the air pollution
+- Make sure to use the exhaust fan to eliminate some of the air pollutions

 - Wear a mask if you have asthma or respiratory illness